- Take Action

 email@example.com / (616) 531-9102

-Posts: Restoration in Nepal, Roma School Serves Children in Ukraine, Gratitude from Lebanon, UN Summit: Education is Parents’ Number One Relief Request, Backpack Drive Helps Resettled Families in Michigan, Kenyan School Serves Children Fleeing South Sudan, Nepal: Education Cannot Wait, Fatima’s Story, Burundi Crisis Escalates, Abeer’s Story, Computer Access for Refugee Kids, 50 Kids like Kaiis, Salome’s Story, Teaching with Compassion, Exchanging Loss for Opportunity
+Posts: You’ve Changed Lives this Summer, Restoration in Nepal, Roma School Serves Children in Ukraine, Gratitude from Lebanon, UN Summit: Education is Parents’ Number One Relief Request, Backpack Drive Helps Resettled Families in Michigan, Kenyan School Serves Children Fleeing South Sudan, Nepal: Education Cannot Wait, Fatima’s Story, Burundi Crisis Escalates, Abeer’s Story, Computer Access for Refugee Kids, 50 Kids like Kaiis, Salome’s Story, Teaching with Compassion, Exchanging Loss for Opportunity

 DEVELOPMENT AND EVENTS

-Vonda Wiltjer plans and coordinates events for TSI since 2015, specializing in fundraising auctions and social gatherings that build solidarity around the mission of TSI.
+Vonda Wiltjer plans and coordinates events for TSI since 2015, specializing in fundraising auctions and social gatherings that build solidarity around our mission.
 She also works for Week of Hope as a volunteer coordinator, and leads an annual school-supply drive for displaced children.
 Vonda attended Davenport College and served as executive secretary to the director of The Bible League.
 She is passionate about volunteerism, fundraising, scrap-booking and forming quality relationships through both work and her personal life.
 Vonda and her husband have two children and two grandchildren.

 firstname.lastname@example.org / (616) 531-9102